Benefits of Microdosing MDMA: What Does the Science Say?

 I feel emotionally flat after years on SSRIs.
 Could microdosing MDMA restore my feelings?

 In my experience, emotional blunting is a real and painful side-effect of long-term SSRI use.
 I understand why you might hope that tiny MDMA doses could rekindle your emotional range.
 Theoretically, MDMA’s serotonin release could counterbalance SSRI-related dampening, but we have no studies confirming that effect, and mixing the two could trigger serotonin syndrome.
-If you’re struggling with numbness, I recommend a dialogue with your prescriber about dose adjustments or alternative treatments – KAP included – rather than unmonitored MDMA microdosing.
+If you’re struggling with numbness, I encourage a dialogue with your prescriber about dose adjustments or alternative treatments – including discussing whether ketamine-assisted psychotherapy (KAP) or other options might be appropriate in your situation – rather than unmonitored MDMA microdosing.

 Isn’t a small dose inherently safer than a large one?